 American Government for Christian Homeschoolers

-American Government for Christian Homeschoolers, this textbook for a 30-week course, is written for Christian students in grades eight through twelve.
+American Government for Christian Homeschoolers, the textbook for a 30-week course, is written for Christian students in grades eight through twelve.
 It draws heavily on the Bible and on Libertarian ideas that stress the need to severely limit the government.
 This is an opinionated course that won’t work for non-Christians or those who believe that our present-day federal government is properly following the Constitution.

 The table of contents also serves as the course schedule, breaking each of the book’s 29 chapters into very manageable reading assignments and questions for four days per week.
 Clifton’s live courses meet on the fifth day for discussion, so homeschoolers might plan for parent-student or group-class discussions that day.
 This course addresses many controversial issues and really needs discussion!

-The course is “biased in favor of Christianity and limited, moral government” as Clifton states on page 11.
+The course is “biased in favor of Christianity and limited, moral government,” as Clifton states on page 11.
 He refers to the Bible and biblical principles, even including a praying-hands emoji occasionally to remind students to pray for particular people in government, communities, and their families.

 Clifton quotes from primary sources (sometimes at length) and the Bible, as well as from writers, such as Aristotle, John Locke, Montesquieu, and Frederic Bastiat, who influenced our Founding Fathers.
 The Articles of Confederation and the Constitution are included at the end of the book.